shlomnissan/gleam/docs/pages/manual/creating_application.md

 }
 ```

-Our class overrides three functions that initialize the runtime. `Configure` is optional but you will often implement it.
+Our class overrides three functions that initialize the runtime.
+[Configure](/reference/core/application#function-configure-0192d125) is optional but you will often implement it.
 It returns a small data object that describes how the application should start up.
 Using designated initializers keeps each field clear and easy to read.

-`CreateScene` is required and returns the scene you want to render.
+[CreateScene](/reference/core/application#function-create-scene-2b0beeb4) is required and returns the scene you want to render.
 At this stage we simply return an empty scene using its factory.
-VGLX uses shared pointers to store nodes in the scene graph and built-in nodes provide `Create()` helpers to construct them correctly.
+VGLX uses shared pointers to store nodes in the scene graph and built-in nodes provide [Create](/reference/nodes/scene#function-create-a8164366) helpers to construct them correctly.

-The last function, `Update`, is also required.
+The last function, [Update](/reference/core/application#function-update-d40fe494), is also required.
 It is called once per frame and is where you add per-frame logic at the application level.
 Returning `true` keeps the application running.
 Returning `false` exits the main loop.

-In `main` we create an instance of the app and call `Start` to launch it.
+In `main` we create an instance of the app and call [Start](/reference/core/application#function-start-28ef28d7) to launch it.
 If you build and run the project again you should see a window for your new VGLX application.

 ## Your First Scene